jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 1. `<out-proxy>`, optional, should be defined as `PROXY` or `PROXY-V2` if the upstream service expect connections using the PROXY protocol v2.
 Use `PROXY-V1` instead if the upstream service only support v1 protocol.
 Leave empty to connect without using the PROXY protocol.
 1. `<namespace/secret-name>`, optional, used to configure SSL/TLS over the TCP connection.
 Secret should have `tls.crt` and `tls.key` pair used on TLS handshake.
 Leave empty to not use ssl-offload.
 1. `<check-interval>`, added in v0.10, optional and defaults to `2s`, configures a TCP check interval.
 Declare `-` (one single dash) as the time to disable it.
 Valid time is a number and a mandatory suffix: `us`, `ms`, `s`, `m`, `h` or `d`.
+1. `<namespace/secret-name>`, added in v0.10, optional, used to configure SSL/TLS client verification over the TCP connection.
+Secret should have `ca.crt` and optional `ca.crl`.
+Leave empty to not use ssl client verification.

 Optional fields can be skipped using consecutive colons.